 The best places to stay for 3 days in Chicago are near the Chicago River, specifically River North, Gold Coast, Streeterville, and The Loop.

-In addition to those, a few more great neighborhoods are Lakeview, Lincoln Park, West Loop, Near North, and Old Town.
+In addition to those, a few more great neighborhoods are Lakeview, Lincoln Park, West Loop (which is home to great Chicago street art), Near North, and Old Town.

 Here are a few great hotel recommendations for budget, mid-range, and luxury travelers.